epicMage/shimboot-tips/README.md

 ## Something isn't installing when I type 'sudo apt install package'
 Check your spelling.
 Run `sudo apt update` and `sudo apt upgrade` if necessary.

+## The time displayed is incorrect.
+To fix this, run `sudo dpkg-reconfigure tzdata`.
+You'll need to figure out what timezone you are in, and the timezones that correspond to your timezone in the `tzdata` data base may be different, for example, `UTC-8`, or `Pacific Standard Time`, is `America/Los_Angeles` in the `tzdata` database.
+Keep in mind of these things when you set the timezone.

+Also a nice to know is that if you use Cinnamon or Gnome you can instead use an alternate solution: run `sudo apt install ntp` and go to settings > date and time and then enable the switch saying `Use Network Time` and then change the timezone to the preferred one.

 ## My touchpad isn't right-clicking when I use two fingers.
 By default the Debian distro on shimboot assumes the bottom right corner of your touchpad to right click.
 To fix this behavior, there are a series of steps you need to follow: